pierrep/ofxPiMapper/README.md

 ## Notes on this fork

-A number of features are being added as branches to this repository, including a GLES2 implementation of the original ofxPiMapper project.
+A number of features are being added as branches to this repository, most significantly a GLES2 implementation of the original ofxPiMapper project.
 Compatibility is being maintained with the GLES1 code path.
+The motivation for this was originally to support edge blending (via shaders), but this also opens up the possibility of using shaders in general.

-The ofxGUI dependency has been removed and replaced with a custom solution.
+The ofxGUI dependency has been removed and replaced with a custom solution in the GLES2 mode, largely because of this bug - https://github.com/openframeworks/openFrameworks/issues/6594

+Features currently not in upstream ofxPiMapper:

+- GLES2 renderer
+- edge blending (via shaders)
+- video playback synchronisation (using ofxVideoSync, works on multiple RPI's connected via LAN), this requires my custom [branch](https://github.com/pierrep/ofxOMXPlayer/tree/SeekingFix) of ofxOMXPlayer
+- A texture based GUI which renders much faster than the current drawn one on GLES 2, and is probably faster on GLES1 too.

 Development in this fork is generously supported by: